maddevsio/react-madboiler/README.md

 **src/utils** - Utils folder(additional small reusable functions)

 # Routing
-We use [`react-router-dom`](https://reactrouter.com/web/guides/quick-start) for routing in application.
+We use [`react-router-dom`](https://reactrouter.com/web/guides/quick-start) for routing in the application.

-All the routes are storeded in the `src/Router.jsx` file.
+All the routes are stored in the `src/Router.jsx` file.

 ```javascript
 import React from 'react'